Last Updated on 27th January 2020 by Sarah and Justin

 We like tennis.
 We always watch the four majors and cheer on our favorite player, Roger Federer.
 He’s about our age, so watching him play makes us feel both good about ourselves and woefully inadequate all at the same time.

-Once the ticketing website opens and it’s your turn, you’ll have a specific (brief) amount of time to purchase your tickets so you want to be prepared.
+Once the ticketing website opens and it’s your turn, you’ll have a specific (and brief) amount of time to purchase your tickets so you want to be prepared.
 What tickets you can buy for each day changes year-to-year (for example, in 2017, they made it so you had to buy each of the semi-final matches separately instead of a whole semi-final day ticket).
 Based on when we would be in Paris we wanted tickets on the second day of the quarter-finals, so we could buy a whole day’s worth of matches.

 Be prepared for a long wait and technical difficulties with the Roland Garros ticketing website

 Make sure your device is charged and you have a good connection.
 You will most likely have to wait on a virtual line for an hour or longer.
 At least we did!
 It was incredibly frustrating and exhausting watching the queue countdown from approximately 14,000, but we did it.
 And when our turn finally came up, the actual match day and seat selection process was super easy.
 However, sadly, when we hit purchase, we got an error message.
 We tried again (a few times), and got the same error message.
 At this point it was after midnight and we were done.
 We decided to give it another try in the morning (when everyone else in France would be asleep).
-We woke up and gave it another shot and apparently the problem had been solved because we successfully bought our tickets to the French Open.
+We woke up and gave it another shot and apparently the problem had been solved because we successfully bought our French Open tickets!

 Tips for attending the French Open in Paris

-Bring food and water
+Bring food and water to the French Open

 Check the weather before you leave.
 The day we went was thankfully cool.
 And we were way up high in the second to last row, so it was quite breezy.
 But the next day it was unbelievably hot!
-Layers and hats are key.
+Layers and hats and sunscreen are key.

-Get up close at the outer courts
+Get even closer to French Open tennis at the outer courts